 - Open and Honest Code Development Process - The IPC is revised on a three year cycle through ICC's highly-respected consensus code development process that draws upon the expertise of hundreds of plumbing, building and safety experts from across North America.

-The 2018 IPC is not available for purchase and adoption along with the family of correlated 2015 family of I-Codes (except the 2018 IgCC).
+The 2021 IPC is available for purchase and adoption along with the family of other 2021 I-Codes.

 - Click here for the 2021 Code Development Schedule

 - Click here for cdpACCESS.
 Learn more about ICC's new web-based code development process called cdpACCESS.